Airlines pull Boeing Max jets to inspect electrical systems - WTMJ

 Alaska Airlines said it removed all four of its Max jets from service “to allow for inspections and for work to be done.”

-Boeing said that it is working closely with the Federal Aviation Administration on the matter.
+Boeing said the electrical issue was discovered on a plane on the production line.
+The company said it is working closely with the Federal Aviation Administration on the matter.

 Since the Max crashes, Boeing has made internal changes in response to accusations that it short-changed safety in pursuit of profits.
 Lawyers suing Boeing over the crashes seized on the latest problem with the planes.